 However, this view is contested by sex worker advocates who posit that the majority of sex workers aren’t victims of exploitation but are made vulnerable to abuse through a lack of rights and protection.

-The debate over sex workers’ rights, within and outside the anti-trafficking space, remains a polarizing issue, affecting the lives of thousands.
+The debate over sex workers’ rights and prostitution in India, within and outside the anti-trafficking space, remains a polarizing issue, affecting the lives of thousands.

 What should be clear is that sex workers, like any group affected by decisions on their rights, must be consulted, listened to and empowered if we are to see just laws governing their rights.

 What are your thoughts?
 Leave a comment below!

 Chip in and help end modern slavery once and for all.